 Doing a holistic detox involves more than just changing and eliminating certain food — it also must account for other lifestyle factors like reducing your environmental exposures, reducing your stress and enhancing your body’s natural pathways of elimination.

-However, the most common definition of detox that most are taught and that the media markets is a period when you stop taking unhealthy or harmful foods, drinks, or drugs into your body for a period of time, in order to improve your health.
+However, the most common definition of detox that most are taught and that media markets is a period when you stop taking unhealthy or harmful foods, drinks, or drugs into your body for a period of time, in order to improve your health.

 And don't get me wrong, all that's good.
 But more often than not there's more work we need to do when addressing the root cause of our issues.